This page is about drawing tablets, what they are, how they work, and where things can go wrong.

 Tablet drivers need to be made by the manufacturer.
 Sometimes, with really cheap tablets, the hardware is fine, but the driver is badly written, which means that the driver just doesn’t work well.
 We cannot do anything about this, sadly.
 You will have to send a complaint to the manufacturer for this, or buy a better tablet with better quality drivers.

-On Windows, you can only have a single wintab-style driver installed at a time.
-So be sure to deinstall the previous driver before installing the one that comes with the tablet you want to use.
-Other operating systems are a bit better about this, but even Linux, where the drivers are often preinstalled, cant run two tablets with different drivers at once.
+On Windows, you can only have a single WinTab-style driver installed at a time.
+So be sure to uninstall the previous driver before installing the one that comes with the tablet you want to use.
+Other operating systems are a bit better about this, but even Linux, where the drivers are often preinstalled, can’t run two tablets with different drivers at once.

 The following software has been reported to interfere with tablet events to Krita:

-- AMD catalyst “game mode” (this broke the right click for someone)
+AMD Catalyst TM “game mode” (this broke the right click for someone)

 Flicks (Wait circle showing up and then calling the popup palette)¶

 If you have a situation where trying to draw keeps bringing up the pop-up palette on Windows, then the problem might be flicks.
 These are a type of gesture, a bit of Windows functionality that allows you to make a motion to serve as a keyboard shortcut.
 Windows automatically turns these on when you install tablet drivers, because the people who made this part of Windows forgot that people also draw with computers.
 So you will need to turn it off in the Windows flicks configuration.